-The cyber crime becomes dangerous than any time before.
-With millions of dollars that people can make, they develop thousands of tools and methods to get your data and to steal your data, including, credit cards and personal details.
+Cybercrime has become more dangerous than at any time before.
+With millions of dollars that people can make, they develop thousands of tools and methods to get your data and steal your data, including credit cards and personal details.

 How to avoid online scams and protect yourself

 1. Never open unknown emails

 It’s simple and fast, you shouldn’t open unknown emails.
 It’s the easiest way to attack your machine and steal your data.
 Ask yourself why someone wants to send an email, even, without introducing himself.
 Google is a good example of a great spam filtering tool.
 Their Gmail is safer than any other mailbox.

 Nothing is perfect, and you can receive thousands of emails from people whom you don’t have any relation with.
 If you find email subjects like ”free”, or with ”money” and something like that, then it’s probably a scammer.
 So, forget those emails and delete them.

 2. Never click on links within the spam folder